aaronrucker990/osTicket-Prereqs/README.md

 <h2>List of Prerequisites</h2>

 Part 1 (Create Virtual Machine in Azure)
-- Create a Resource Group
+- Create a Resource Group.
-- Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs
+- Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs.
-- When creating the VM, allow it to create a new Virtual Network (Vnet)
+- When creating the VM, allow it to create a new Virtual Network (Vnet).

 Part 2 (Installation)

-- Connect to your Virtual Machine with Remote Desktop
+- Connect to your Virtual Machine with Remote Desktop.
-- Install / Enable IIS in Windows
+- Install / Enable IIS in Windows.
-- Install Web Platform Installer (download from within lab files: link)
+- Install Web Platform Installer (download from within lab files: link).
- 1. Open after installation
+ 1. Open after installation.
- 2. Add MySQL 5.5 (it will ask for credentials to be created later)
+ 2. Add MySQL 5.5 (it will ask for credentials to be created later).
     1. Name: root
     2. Password: Password1
- 3. Add All simple versions of x86 PHP up until 7.3
+ 3. Add All simple versions of x86 PHP up until 7.3.
- 4. Fix any failures if required (download from within lab files: link)
+ 4. Fix any failures if required (download from within lab files: link).
-    1. Install PHP Version 7.3.8 (or any other version if necessary, archives)
+    1. Install PHP Version 7.3.8 (or any other version if necessary, archives).
-    2. Install PHP Manager 1.5.0 for IIS 10 (folder you unzipped on the desktop)
+    2. Install PHP Manager 1.5.0 for IIS 10 (folder you unzipped on the desktop).
-    3. Install Microsoft Visual C++ 2009 Redistributable Package
+    3. Install Microsoft Visual C++ 2009 Redistributable Package.

 Part 3

 Install osTicket v1.15.8
-  1. Download osTicket (download from within lab files: link)
+  1. Download osTicket (download from within lab files: link).
-  2. Extract and copy the “upload” folder INTO c:\inetpub\wwwroot
+  2. Extract and copy the “upload” folder INTO c:\inetpub\wwwroot .
-  3. Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”
+  3. Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”.

 Part 4

- Reload IIS (Open IIS, Stop and Start the server)
+ Reload IIS (Open IIS, Stop and Start the server).
-  1. Go to sites -> Default -> osTicket
+  1. Go to sites -> Default -> osTicket .
-  2. On the right, click “Browse *:80”
+  2. On the right, click “Browse *:80” .

 Part 5

 Enable Extensions in IIS: Note that some extensions are not enabled

-  1. Go back to IIS, sites -> Default -> osTicket
+  1. Go back to IIS, sites -> Default -> osTicket .
-  2. Double-click PHP Manager
+  2. Double-click PHP Manager.
   3. Click “Enable or disable an extension”
      1. Enable: php_imap.dll
      2. Enable: php_intl.dll